Do I Need a GPS Bike Computer If I Already Use My Phone?

 Will my phone really overheat on the bars?

 In summer sun, it happens a lot.
-Cases trap heat, navigation keeps the screen hot, and the device throttles or shuts down.
+Cases trap heat, navigation keeps the screen hot, and the device throttles, dims, or shuts down.
 That’s the failure you want to avoid on a ride.

 Isn’t a handlebar phone mount enough?